-The Applicant, Loxton Wind Facility 3 (Pty) Ltd, is proposing the development of a commercial Wind Energy Facility (WEF) and associated infrastructure on a site located approximately 30km north of Loxton within the Ubuntu Local Municipality and the Pixley Ka Seme District Municipality in the Northern Cape Province.
+The Applicant, Loxton Wind Facility 1 (Pty) Ltd, is proposing the development of a commercial Wind Energy Facility (WEF) and associated infrastructure on a site located approximately 30km north of Loxton within the Ubuntu Local Municipality and the Pixley Ka Seme District Municipality in the Northern Cape Province.

-Two additional WEFs are concurrently being considered on the surrounding properties and are assessed by way of separate impact assessment processes contained in the 2014 Environmental Impact Assessment Regulations (GN No. R982, as amended) for listed activities contained in Listing Notices 1, 2 and 3 (GN R983, R984 and R985, as amended).
-These projects are known as Loxton WEF 1 and Loxton WEF 2.
+Two additional WEFs are concurrently being considered on the surrounding properties and are assessed by way of separate Impact Assessment processes contained in the 2014 Environmental Impact Assessment Regulations (GN No. R982, as amended) for listed activities contained in Listing Notices 1, 2 and 3 (GN R983, R984 and R985, as amended).
+These projects are known as Loxton WEF 2 and Loxton WEF 3.

 A preferred project site with an extent of approximately 52 000 ha has been identified as a technically suitable area for the development of the three WEF projects.
-Loxton WEF 1 and Loxton WEF 3 will each have a contracted capacity of up to 240MW with a permanent footprint of up to 65 ha whereas Loxton WEF 2 will comprise of up to 61 turbines with a contracted capacity of up to 480 MW and permanent footprint of up to 110ha.
+Loxton WEF 1 will comprise of up to 42 turbines, Loxton WEF 2 up to 62 turbines and Loxton WEF 3 up to 38 turbines.
+Loxton WEF 1 and Loxton WEF 3 will each have a contracted capacity of up to 240MW with a permanent footprint of up to 65 ha whereas Loxton WEF 2 will comprise of up to 62 turbines with a contracted capacity of up to 480 MW and permanent footprint of up to 110ha.

-As part of the feasibility investigations towards obtaining Environmental Authorisation, WildSkies Ecological Services (Pty) Ltd conducted an Avifaunal Screening Assessment for the site (WildSkies, 2020).
+As part of the feasibility investigations towards the suitability of the site for wind farm development, WildSkies Ecological Services (Pty) Ltd conducted an Avifaunal Screening Assessment for the site (WildSkies, 2020).
 The developer then refined the developable area on the basis of identified avifaunal constraints.
 This included running the VERA (Verreaux's Eagle Risk Assessment) model to identify high and medium risk areas around known Verreaux's Eagle nests.
-The developer then appointed WildSkies to conduct the necessary 12 months pre-construction bird monitoring for the developable area which has recently concluded.
-WildSkies has now been appointed to conduct the Avifaunal Impact Assessment Scoping Report for the Environmental Authorisation application, managed by Arcus Consultancy Services South Africa (Pty) Ltd (Arcus).
+The developer then appointed WildSkies to conduct the necessary 12 months pre-construction bird monitoring for the developable area and undertake the Avifaunal Impact Assessment for the Environmental Authorisation application, managed by Arcus Consultancy Services South Africa (Pty) Ltd (Arcus).

-This document is the EIA Phase avifaunal impact assessment report for Loxton WEF 3, but presents data analysed from the 12 months of bird monitoring for all three relevant WEFs.
-While the spatial scope of our data collection presented here is larger than the developable area of the Loxton WEF 3 alone, the habitat, vegetation and resources concerned from an avian perspective are similar.
+This document is the EIA Phase avifaunal impact assessment report for Loxton WEF 1, but presents data analysed from the 12 months of bird monitoring for all three relevant WEFs.
+While the spatial scope of our data collection presented here is larger than the developable area of the Loxton WEF 1 alone, the habitat, vegetation and resources concerned from an avian perspective are similar.
 The excellent mobility of birds as a whole warrants a study wider than within the strict boundary of the redesigned project site, and it is our opinion that this approach strengthens our confidence in the findings.
-The project area is presented below in
+The project area is presented below in Figure 1.

 Figure 1.

-Figure 1.
-The position of the proposed Loxton WEF 3.
+The position of the proposed Loxton WEF 1.